 For example, according to one study from 2013, MCT supplements helped increase brain energy by 9 percent.
-But most notable is the research which suggests that MCTs can provide energy to dying brain cells, keeping neurons alive in the face of Alzheimer’s.
+But most notable is the which suggests that MCTs can provide energy to dying brain cells, keeping neurons alive in the face of Alzheimer’s.

 - general brain health